Why is Google’s New Image Format WebP So Critical to SEO?

 While most developers are just starting to make a buzz about it, WebP has actually been around since 2010.

 So what makes it such a big deal now?

-Well, since Google has implemented their mobile-first indexing strategy, making your site as fast, smooth and mobile-friendly has become ultra-critical for SEO, even more than before – and one of the best ways to make your site feather light even with large, beautiful images is… you guessed it, WebP.
+Well, since Google has implemented their mobile-first indexing strategy, making your site as fast, smooth and mobile-friendly has become ultra-critical for on-page SEO, even more than before – and one of the best ways to make your site feather light even with large, beautiful images is… you guessed it, WebP.

 What exactly is WebP?

 Before we get into why this will change the game with search engine rankings, let’s take a look at what’s so revolutionary about the WebP image format.

 According to Google, WebP is a modern image format that provides superior compression for images on the web.
 This means that website owners can create smaller images that are visually indistinguishable from their larger counterparts.
 It supports both lossy and lossless compression and includes an alpha channel for transparency, which means it can also compress PNG images and keep the transparent background.